 TOEIC Listening/Reading 785, Speaking 160, Writing 150;

 PASSWORD 5.5 (no less than 5.0 in each component).

 To request a language test waiver, you must have studied in a country where the official first language is English:

-- Undertaken at a recognized institution where teaching and assessment throughout the course is entirely in English
+Taken at a recognized institution where teaching and assessment throughout the course is entirely in English;

-- The medium of Instruction (MOI) should indicate English + EF SET or any accepted English proficiency certificate requested
+Medium of Instruction (MOI) should indicate English + EF SET or any accepted English proficiency certificate requested.